igolas0/MPC-Controller-Project-with-Unity-Driving-Simulator/README.md

 X and Y being the car position in Cartesian Coordinates, Psi the orientation angle of the car and V the velocity of the car in MPH.

-Delta being the steering angle from [-1, 1] and a the throttle/brake value from [-1, 1] also.
+Delta being the steering angle from [-1, 1] and a the throttle/brake value from [-1, 1].

 We then use the following kinematic update equations:

 ![alt text][image2]

+Lf is the length from the front to the center of gravity of the car.

 # Cost function